agbrs/minijam92/release-data/the-purple-night/README.txt

-The hat chooses the wizard
+The purple night
 ==========================

 To run on Windows
 -----------------

-In order to run the game, either drag `thehatchoosesthewizard.gba` onto mGBA.exe, or start mGBA.exe and load the `thehatchoosesthewizard.gba` ROM.
+In order to run the game, either drag `thepurplenight.gba` onto mGBA.exe, or start mGBA.exe and load the `thepurplenight.gba` ROM.

 Other platforms